Regency period (Empire of Brazil): The sole regency of Araújo Lima

 After his interim period, Pedro de Araújo Lima ran for office in the elections that took place in April 1838.
 Running with him was, once again, Antônio Francisco de Paula de Holanda Cavalcanti de Albuquerque, whom Lima easily defeated.

 During his regency, the Brazilian Historic and Geographic Institute was founded and the Military School was reformed.
-Araújo Lima represented the end of liberal policies, with the suppression of the Criminal Procedure Code and the Additional Act (the latter being later made official by the so-called Interpretative Law of the Additional Act, of 12 May 1840) - which increased the centralization of power, decreasing provincial and municipal autonomy, by controlling the police and the judiciary.
+Araújo Lima represented the end of liberal policies, with the suppression of the Criminal Procedure Code and the Additional Act, the latter being later made official by the so-called Interpretative Law of the Additional Act, approved on 12 May 1840, which increased the centralization of power, decreasing provincial and municipal autonomy, by controlling the police and the judiciary.

-Although he did not face the turmoil that had troubled the previous governments, Araújo Lima had to deal with the Ragamuffin War, which continued to rage in southern Brazil, the Cabanagem, in Grão-Pará, and also with other provincial revolts: the Sabinada, in Bahia, and the Balaiada, in Maranhão.
+Although he did not face the turmoil that had troubled the previous governments, Araújo Lima had to deal with the Ragamuffin War, which continued to rage in southern Brazil, the Cabanagem, in Grão-Pará, and also other provincial revolts: the Sabinada, in Bahia, and the Balaiada, in Maranhão.
 His government promoted intense repression of the rebels.
 In Bahia and Maranhão there was great violence.

-Political disputes in the Congress increased in the second year of his government, which resulted in the declaration of age of emperor Pedro II and consequently in the end of the regency period.
+Political disputes in parliament increased in the second year of his government, which resulted in the declaration of age of emperor Pedro II and, consequently, in the end of the regency period.

 Araújo Lima was, in the words of historian Octávio Tarquínio de Sousa: